weecology/forecasting-course/content/lessons/state-space-models/instructor_notes.md

 * How do the results of this study differ from species-distribution modeling based approaches and what does this tell us?

-* Does the model using spatially explicit environmental factors?
+* Does the model use spatially explicit environmental factors?
   * No
   * Would require downscaling
   * How could this influence the outcome?